There are a large number of welfare benefits available to people who satisfy the appropriate criteria. Some are means tested and some are not.

 Many benefits are under-claimed.
 Some benefits overlap and if you are in receipt of one benefit, it may impact on your eligibility for another.
 It is always important to seek advice if there is a change in circumstance, because that too could affect your entitlements.

 Coronavirus (Covid-19) has had an impact on Welfare Benefits, and the criteria may now be different depending on an individual’s circumstances.

-This area of law is very complex and is rapidly changing.
-Our specialist Elderly Client team can advise you and your family members on eligibility for Welfare Benefits and Universal Credit.
+This area of law is complex.
+Our specialist Elderly Client team can advise you and your family members on eligibility for the latest Welfare Benefits and Universal Credit.